-Cancellation fees.
+- Avoid cancellation fees.
 While many companies don’t charge a fee for cancelling within your term, that may not be the case with every provider.
 Make sure you’re aware of any charges before pulling the plug on coverage.

-Following the process.
+- Follow the process.
 Your pet insurance may detail a specific cancellation process, such as giving notice by a certain day each month or requesting cancellation in writing.

-Lifetime coverage eligibility.
+- Don’t lose lifetime coverage eligibility.
 If you cancel coverage on an older pet, you might not be eligible for a new policy later if your pet reaches the cutoff age.
 Plus, not every insurance company offers lifetime renewals for older pets.

 Will I get a refund after cancelling my policy?

 Yes, you might get a full or partial refund, depending on when you cancel your policy.
 Many companies guarantee money back if you cancel near your policy’s start date, such as within 30 days.
 As long as you haven’t made any claims, you could be granted a full refund.